 FINANCIAL STATEMENTS –

 Amanda presented the April 2026 financial details.
-She noted that that the organization was seven months into the fiscal year.
+She noted that the organization was seven months into the fiscal year.
 She shared that project spending remains routine overall, though travel expenses are expected to increase with the road rating season.
 Amanda also noted that staff are working to recover older accounts receivable and that cash remains in a strong position.
 A motion was made by Commissioner Cyr and supported by Commissioner Dick to approve the April 2026 financials.
 Motion carried.

 Amanda presented the FY27 Preliminary Budget covering fringe and indirect costs in preparation for submitting the Indirect Cost Proposal (ICP).
 Delays at the federal level in issuing Negotiated Indirect Cost Rate Agreements (NICRA) are prompting an earlier submission of the ICP.
 Amanda hopes that the NICRA will be issued at the beginning of FY2027 if the ICP is submitted by early June.
 A motion was made by Commissioner Squires and supported by Commissioner Welford to approve the FY27 Preliminary Budget.
 Motion carried.